 City of Kawartha Lakes

-The City of Kawartha Lakes is providing its third curbside battery collection.
-The next curbside collection is scheduled to run from November 5 - 8, 2018.
+The curbside battery collection for the City of Kawartha Lakes is scheduled to run from November 4 - 7, 2019.

 Please visit the City of Kawartha Lakes website for more information.

-The next curbside battery collection for Dufferin County is scheduled to run from November 5 - 9, 2018.
+The next curbside battery collection for the City of Peterborough will run from November 4 - 8, 2019.

 The Regional Municipality of Durham